arjohnaguilar/n8n-tse/README.md

 # 🔐 2FA / Login Support SOP (Intent-Based – Growsari TSE)

-This SOP guides handling of 2FA and login-related concerns using an **intent-first approach**, ensuring smooth and user-friendly support.
+This SOP guides handling of 2FA, login, and password-related concerns using an **intent-first approach**.

 ---